search

 Create a Google Cloud Platform Project

-1. Before using the GMP, you should create a Google Cloud Platform (from now, GCP) project and attach a billing account.
-It bears mentioning that all new GCP users receive 300 USD credit for their trial period, which can be used on any GCP product, including GMP.
+1. Is Google Map API free?
+Well, before using the GMP, you should create a Google Cloud Platform (from now, GCP) project and attach a billing account.
+The good news is that all new GCP users receive US$300 in free credit for their trial period, which they can use on any GCP product, including GMP.

-2. When you’re setting up a billing account, it is time to create a project in Google Admin Console.
-Note that your project name can not be changed from this moment.
+2. When you’re finished setting up a billing account, it is time to create a project in Google Admin Console.
+Note that you won’t be able to change the project name afterwards.

-1. If you have any organization that you want to link to this project, click on it.
-If not, just leave this field like this and click Create.
+5. If you have any organization that you want to link to the project, click on it.
+If not, just leave the field as is and click “Create.”

-From now on, you become a user of GMP.
-In your further steps, you should enable your APIs and SDK (software development kit) that will allow you to use the tools of Maps, Places, or Routes on your apps and sites.
+Congratulations—you’re now a GMP user!
+In your further steps, you should enable APIs (application programming interfaces) and SDKs (software development kits) that will allow you to use the Maps, Places, and Routes tools across your apps and sites.
 You can do this directly from your Google Cloud Platform project in four simple steps.

 1. Go to the Google Cloud Platform console.
-Do not forget to check your project for it to correspond to the one you want to use now.
+Do not forget to verify that the selected project is the one you want to use now.

-You will see all the APIs and SDKs available to enable your project here.
+You will see the list of all APIs and SDKs available to be used with your project here.

-1. To enable API, select the one you want to enable and click on it.
+3. To enable an API, select the one you need and click on it.
 On the opened page, you will see all the information about the API, including pricing and documentation.
-Then, you should click on Enable.
+Then, you should press “Enable.”

-1. Once the API is enabled, you can use it.
-Here, you can see some additional APIs you did not enable and view all the metrics and data of your enabled API, including traffic, error, etc.
+4. Once the API is enabled, you can use it.
+Here, you can see some additional APIs you did not enable and view all the metrics and data of your enabled API, including traffic, errors, etc.

-Now that you enabled your API, the next step is to generate the API key.
+Now that you’ve enabled your API, the next step is to generate the API key.

 Generate the API Key

-The API key is a unique identifier that allows Google to identify who requests access to the platform and verify that they have permission to do so.
-The API key also tells GCP which project the requested usage should be billed in.
-You must have at least one API key Google Maps associated with your project.
+The API key is a unique identifier that allows Google to check who requests access to the platform and verify that they have permission to do so.
+The API key also tells GCP which project the requested usage should be billed to.
+You must have at least one Google Maps API key associated with your project.

-1. To create a Google Maps Javascript API key, you should go to the Google Cloud Platform console, and also, do not forget to check if the selected project is the one you want to use, as you did while enabling your API.
+1. To create a Google Maps Javascript API key, you should go to the Google Cloud Platform console.
+Kind reminder: do not forget to check if the selected project is the one you want to use, something you did while enabling API.

 Once you do it, you will see a pop-up with your new API key.
-You can also see it in the list on the page Credentials.
+You can also see it in the list on the Credentials page.

-After creating an API Key, you can restrict it to prevent harmful use if your google maps key is ever stolen.
+After creating an API key, you can revoke it anytime to prevent harmful use in case your Google Maps key ever gets stolen.
 All the further steps are also intuitively understandable through the GCP console.
-For more information about working with the GCP console, to get any help generating or restricting your API Key, or to learn more about Google Maps API pricing or usage, you can contact our team.
+For more information about working with the GCP console, issuing or revoking your API keys, or Google Maps API pricing or usage, you can get in touch with our team.

-Cloudfresh GMP experts will help you start your way towards building the modern interactive maps experience for your customers and will provide you with all the information about GMP features and support on creating and using Google Maps API for business and other GCP products.
+Cloudfresh GMP experts will help you start your way towards building the modern interactive maps experience for your customers and will provide you with all the information about features related to APIs for Google Maps and support on creating and using Google Maps API for business and other GCP products.

-Our specialists will help you optimize your IT infrastructure, develop integrations for better system interoperability, and help create completely new structures and processes for your teams, while our support center will provide you with the best customer experience!
+Our specialists will help you optimize your IT infrastructure, develop integrations for better system interoperability, and help create completely new structures and processes for your teams, while our support center will provide you with the best customer experience possible!

 Get in touch with Сloudfresh